derekgr/leds/README.md

   - another :coffee: break, writing to SD is slow
   - `sudo ./app.rb` - you need to run as root to access the SPI device

+Then send commands to the LED strip over HTTP.

 ```sh
 # all leds off
 > curl -X DELETE http://raspberry-pi:4567/